 ‘They’ve been clients of mine for years and I’ve worked on a number of projects for them.
 It’s been interesting to watch their taste evolve,’ Brad explains.
 ‘Now they’ve become more engaged with design I’ve actually found myself having to go out of my comfort zone.’

-With the house woefully lacking in its original character, Tom and his colleague Ross Padluck created a whole scheme of internal detailing to revive its original 19th-century identity.
-‘We looked at what’s great about city townhouses and gave these details a unique twist,’ Tom says.
+With the house woefully lacking in its original character, Joel and Douglas created a whole scheme of internal detailing to revive its original 19th-century identity.
+‘They looked at what’s great about city townhouses and gave these details a unique twist,’ Tom says.